hbarry89/MERN-Practice/README.md

 ## :computer: Usage

-Due to costs associated with hosting a server and database, this app is not deployed.
-To run the app, follow these instructions:
+This app is not deployed yet.
+To run the app, please follow these instructions:

-Clone the repo and run ```npm start``` on both the client and server side.
+- Clone the repo and run ```npm start``` on both the client and server side.

 ### Preview